The Nest

 How does this affect compensation under the Universal Co-Brokerage Agreement?

-Starting January 2024, the UCBA has updated its compensation section.
-It clarified that the offer of compensation to the buy-side broker should come from the seller or Owner.
+Starting in January 2024, the UCBA updated its compensation section.
+It clarified that the seller or owner should compensate the buy-side broker.
 Some brokers and agents have misunderstood the UCBA to provide a standard 50/50 split for all commissions in the RLS, which is not the case.

 The previous versions of UCBA only provided a 50/50 split in rare situations where there was no written agreement on what the selling agent gets and what is offered to the buyer’s agent.
 However, the January 2024 version of UCBA removed this fail-safe provision to ensure the seller compensates the buy-side broker.